ibm-cloud-docs/assistant/information-security.md

 ## Health Insurance Portability and Accountability Act (HIPAA)
 {: #information-security-hipaa}

-US Health Insurance Portability and Accountability Act (HIPAA) support is available for Premium plans that are hosted in the Washington, DC location created on or after 1 April 2019.
+US Health Insurance Portability and Accountability Act (HIPAA) support is available for Enterprise plans that are hosted in the Washington, DC location created on or after 1 April 2019.
 For more information, see [Enabling EU and HIPAA supported settings](/docs/account?topic=account-eu-hipaa-supported#eu-hipaa-supported){: external}.

 Do not add personal health information (PHI) to the training data (entities and intents, including user examples) that you create.
 In particular, be sure to remove any PHI from files that contain real user utterances that you upload to mine for intent or intent user example recommendations.

 ## Opting out of log data use
 {: #information-security-log-opt-out}

-IBM uses log data, Premium Plan data excluded, to continually learn from and improve the {{site.data.keyword.conversationshort}} product.
+IBM uses log data, Enterprise plan data excluded, to continually learn from and improve the {{site.data.keyword.conversationshort}} product.
 The logged data is not shared or made public.

 To prevent IBM from using your log data for general service improvements, complete one of the following tasks: